young-kcd/firebird/doc/sql.extensions/README.set_bind.md

 | NUMERIC(38)              | NUMERIC(18)                 |
 | TIME WITH TIME ZONE      | TIME WITHOUT TIME ZONE      |
 | TIMESTAMP WITH TIME ZONE | TIMESTAMP WITHOUT TIME ZONE |

+Using `EXTENDED` in the `TO` part directs firebird engine to use extended form of `FROM` datatype.
+Currently it works only for TIME/TIMESTAMP WITH TIME ZONE - they are coerced to EXTENDED TIME/TIMESTAMP WITH TIME ZONE appropriately.

 Setting `NATIVE` means `type` will be used as if there were no previous rules for it.